 In February 2017, the Colorado DYC formed a committee to end the use of pressure-point pain-compliance techniques and offensive strikes by August 1, 2017.
 Another committee was created to meet between May 2017 and January 2018 to develop alternatives to “the Wrap.”
 In April, 2017, state officials said that the use of “the Wrap” straitjacket device would stop by July 2018, at least for youth under age 13.

 2017 COLORADO LAW PROMISES BIG CHANGE IN YOUTH CORRECTIONS

 Colorado legislators passed House Bill 1329 in May 2017, a law which will overhaul the Colorado Division of Youth Corrections (DYC) in favor of more rehabilitative, therapeutic, and age-appropriate policies and practices.
-Before the bill passed, advocates said that HB 1329 was necessary to end the culture of violence inside DYC by banning isolation, pain compliance techniques, and the Wrap, and creating a pilot housing unit operated under a more rehabilitative model.
+Before the bill passed, advocates said that the law was necessary to end the culture of violence inside DYC by banning isolation, pain compliance techniques, and the Wrap, and creating a pilot housing unit operated under a more rehabilitative model.
 The law will also require independent evaluation and public disclosure of data regarding use of force against youth, and injury to youth and staff.

 2016 COLORADO LEGISLATION LIMITED SOLITARY